 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Can Bearded Dragons Eat Parsley?
-Facts & FAQ
+Our Vet Answers

 PetKeen_Can Bearded Dragons Eat_parsley

-Bearded Dragons are popular pets with a varied diet.
+Bearded dragons are popular pets with a varied diet.
 Parsley is a common herb and is found in many homes, often growing on the window or in the garden.
-It’s common to wonder if it’s ok to give your pet dragon one of these nutritious herbs.
-The answer is yes, your bearded dragon can eat parsley, but there are concerns about giving them too much, so join us while we look at the pros and cons of feeding your pet parsley
+It’s common to wonder if it’s okay to give your pet dragon one sprig of this nutritious herb.
+The answer is yes, your bearded dragon can eat parsley, but there are concerns about giving them too much, so join us while we look at the pros and cons of feeding parsley to your pet.

 divider-bearded dragon

-While most experts consider parsley a suitable food for the bearded dragon, there is one main ingredient that you need to watch out for, and that ingredient is oxalates.
+While most experts consider parsley a suitable food for the bearded dragon, there are naturally occurring compounds in parsley that you need to watch out for, called oxalates.

 Oxalates

-As you can see from consulting oxalate.org, parsley contains more oxalates than many other foods people commonly give to bearded dragons:
+Parsley contains more oxalates than many other foods that people commonly give to bearded dragons:

 divider- lizardprint